 Please see the Mt.
 Whitney Gear List.
 Some items, including snowshoes, avalanche transceiver, crampons, boots, climbing harness, ascender, ice axe, helmet, pack, sleeping bag and Thermarest pad are available for rent directly from Sierra Mountaineering International.
 Contact IMG for a copy of the rental form.
 Please fill out the form and return it with payment directly to Sierra Mountaineering.
 Your guide will bring your gear to the meeting place and issue it to you on the first day of the trip.

 Please note that plastic double boots are not available for rent, except in limited supply in the town of Bishop at Wilson's Eastside Sports.
-SMI does have single insulated boots for rental, the Montrail "Verglas", but supplies are limited, and these are marginal for a cold weather climb of Whitney.
-Best of all, invest in a good pair of plastic double boots.
+SMI does have single insulated boots for rental, the Lowa Mountain Expert.
+These boots work fine for most, but not those especially prone to cold feet.
+Best of all, invest in a good fitting pair of plastic double boots.
 You won't be sorry!

 What's included in the climb fee?

 Costs Included in Trip Fee are: guides, dinners and breakfasts during the climb, group equipment including tents, stoves, climbing ropes and hardware, and permits.

 Costs Not Included in Trip Fee are: transportation to the trailhead, lodging the evening prior to the start of the climb or the last night of the trip, or meals other than breakfasts and dinners on the trip.
 REQUIRED Insurance: IMG requires that all* trip participants purchase Travel Insurance that includes coverage for medical evacuation, repatriation and medical expenses for the duration of their IMG program.
 Trip Cancellation Insurance is strongly recommended.
 Trekking and mountaineering programs are true "adventure travel."